1. Rosé is older than Jesus.

 Despite its very French name, La Bohéme Rosé, this beauty is from our very own Yarra Valley.

 5. Rosé goes with everything, we repeat, everything.

-Did you know that unlike the specific pairing combinations of red and white wines, rosé tastes’ fantastic with a wide range of different foods?
+Did you know that unlike the specific pairing combinations of red and white wines, rosé tastes fantastic with a wide range of different foods?
 We figure you might already have known this one, but there is no harm in reminding you!
-Rosé pairs great with asian flavours, fish dishes, fried food and even tastes good in a can.
+Rosé pairs great with asian flavours, fish dishes & especially fried food.